June 2002 Archive

 British Universities Womens' Championship at Nefyn & District

-The top eight qualified for the match play stages, the first two rounds
+The top eight qualified for the match play stages, the first two rounds of which were held today.
+Results were as follows

 Lynn Kenny (Stirling) beat Emily Lowther (Northumbria) 4&3